vgarc018/cs100hw4/README.md

 ##How do we do use the boost tokenizer?

-Let's look at the src code from [ex1.cpp](https://github.com/vgarc018/cs100hw4/blob/master/src/ex_1.cpp).
+Let's look at the code from [ex1.cpp](https://github.com/vgarc018/cs100hw4/blob/master/src/ex_1.cpp).

 The first thing we'll have to do is include the boost tokenizer library and use the boost namespace.